mangstadt/biweekly/README.md

  * Full timezone support (uses [tzurl.org](http://tzurl.org) for timezone definitions).
  * Extensive unit test coverage.
  * Low Java version requirement (1.5 or above, 1.6 for JSON support).
- * No dependencies (except when JSON support is required, see [Dependencies](https://github.com/mangstadt/biweekly/wiki/Dependencies)).
+ * Few dependencies on external libraries.
+Dependencies can be selectively excluded based on the functionality that is needed (see [Dependencies](https://github.com/mangstadt/biweekly/wiki/Dependencies)).

 # Maven/Gradle